HolyCorn-Software/system/system-changes.md

 .

-Corrected minor bug affecting the service worker temporal page
+Made the service-worker temporal page more effective